cmaglie/FlashStorage/readme.md

 ### Can I use a single FlashStorage object to store more stuff?

 Yes, you can declare a `struct` with more fields and create a `FlashStorage` object to store the entire structure.
-See the [StoreNameAndSurname](https://github.com/cmaglie/FlashStorage/tree/master/examples/StoreNameAndSurname) for an example on how to do it.
+See the [StoreNameAndSurname](https://github.com/cmaglie/FlashStorage/tree/master/examples/StoreNameAndSurname/StoreNameAndSurname.ino) sketch for an example on how to do it.

 ### The content of the FlashStorage is erased each time a new sketch is uploaded?